 - Boosts are like extensions you can create yourself, from scratch.
 You may want to use a boost to enhance a webpage you are looking at.

-When will Arc Browser Launch?
+Arc Browser Pricing

 Arc Browser seems to have a lot of elements that will definitely take a lot of getting used to.
 It is a dream for those who want to fully customise their experience browsing, who want a full-screen way to use the web and manage their web experience, without privacy issues.